NottSr/NottSr/README.md

     <body>
         <h1>Hi there!
 Welcome to my GitHub 👋</h1><br>
         <ul>
-            <li> I'm a Back-end and Unity Developer graduated from Holberton 💻</li>
+            <li> I'm a Full-stack and Unity Developer graduated from Holberton 💻</li>
-            <li> Experienced on working with Python, Java, C#, Angular, SpringBoot, Unity, Linux and MySQL ⌨️</li>
+            <li> Experienced on working with Python, Java, C#, Angular, Unity, AWS and MySQL ⌨️</li>
             <li> Handling programming paradigms such as OOP, Procedural, and Functional 📝</li>
             <li> Currently working as Full-Stack Developer at IAS Software 👾</li>
         </ul><br>